chain-master/tac-token/README.md

 TAC is a DApp-GameFi project that operates on the blockchain.
 It means you can play it on any smart device, including computers, tablets, and mobile phones, as long as you have internet access.

 # Is it safe to play "Toss a Coin"?
-TAC is a chance game that operates on the BSC blockchain network, utilizing open-source code and being decentralized.
+TAC is a game of chance that operates on the BSC blockchain network, utilizing open-source code and being decentralized.
 You can monitor all the games played on the platform.
 And you can view all transaction records at https://bscscan.com/.

 # Is there a fee to play "Toss a Coin"?
 TAC is a completely free game of chance.

 # How much is the transaction fee on BSC?
-TAC is a completely free chance game.
+TAC is a completely free game of chance.
 Transactions are added to the blockchain by the players to ensure maximum security and transparency while playing the game.
 To play the game, you must have enough balance in your BNB wallet to cover the network fee.
 (Note: The average network cost per game is $0.05 - $0.1.
 It may vary depending on network conditions.)

 # Which token can I use to open a game?
 You can open a game using your TAC tokens or any tokens operating on the BSC network.